 Depending on the area of the country in which you live, we will most likely have a certified dealer or relationships with qualified installers or concrete companies that can help you.
 The centralized nature of our design, court preparation and packing process makes the court installation process very simple but our local dealers are still the ideal option for those customers looking for on-site design assistance and a turnkey solution.
 Contact Us to find a VersaCourt dealer in your area.

 We definitely recommend using a 4” thick concrete base with #4 rebar reinforcement for most pickleball courts as this base option tends to provide the most permanent solution with the best playability.
-However, we do have customers that are very happy with courts placed on an asphalt base.
 We don’t recommend compacted stone as a base.
 Learn more about base/subsurface options.

 We offer a number of standard court kits that include half court and full court sizes as well as a number of smaller courts for areas with limited space.
 However, we can also start with your design specifications or the dimensions of your base or to create a court tailored to your exact needs.
 Most pickleball courts are designed in this manner.